glutengo/rendering-strategies/backend/res/posts/metrics/metrics.md

 > "FMP measures when the primary content of a page is visible to the user.
 The raw score for FMP is the time in seconds between the user initiating the page load and the page rendering the primary above-the-fold content." <sup>[[4](#ref-4)]</sup>

-The First Meaningful Paint was introduced to identify the time when the main contents of the page become visible.
+The First Meaningful Paint metric was introduced to identify the time when the main content of the page become visible.
 "Paints with only the page header, navigation bar, or loading indicator such as spinner icon don't qualify" <sup>[[6](#ref-6)]</sup>, which represents a clear difference to FCP.

 ### First Input Delay (FID)